The "Thin Blue Line" ain't quite as thin as it used to be!

 There is nothing much finer to behold than a beautiful woman, unless, of course, it's a beautiful F4U Corsair, or a Moto Guzzi Motorcycle decked out with floorboards and saddlebags.

-At about 3:30 one afternoon, I was on my Kawasaki 1000cc (KZ1000) Police motorcycle, when I spotted a car on the by-pass travelling at a high rate of speed, close the distance behind another car, and tailgate the lead car at only a few feet of distance.
+At about 3:30 one afternoon, I was on my Kawasaki 1000cc (KZ1000) Police motorcycle, when I spotted a car on the by-pass traveling at a high rate of speed, close the distance behind another car, and tailgate the lead car at only a few feet of distance.
 As soon as the lead car would pull to the right lane, the suspect car would repeat the process, speeding up to the back of another car, tailgating it until it eventually pulled to the right lane, then accelerating up to the back of another car.
 The driver of this car did not notice my motorcycle traveling in it's blind spot, and getting a tremendous amount of paced speeds, and accurate distance measurements.
 As soon as I was at a safe area to pull the car over, I affected the traffic stop.
 The car pulled off the roadway, and I took off my helmet.
 As I walked up to the car, I noticed some slight shuffling around by the driver, and as I approached closer to the driver's door window, I decided to keep my eyes on the hands of the driver.

 Once I got up to the window and noticed the driver, it was quite difficult to notice anything BUT the driver.
 She was strikingly beautiful.
 Her eyes were sparkling blue-green, brighter than the stars of a clear desert night.
 Her lips were like soft rose-colored sponges, waiting for moist passion.
 Her hair flowed like fine ebony locks upon the most well rounded breasts I have ever beheld.
 She had unbuttoned her blouse, and was not wearing a bra.
 Her breasts were like,,,,,,